 Mr. Coyote was hunting near the place where turtles live in the river.
 Mrs. Turtle has a little baby turtle.
 When the baby is sleeping, she leaves to go hunting for food.

 Little Turtle awakes and, nobody being there, he cries and comes out of water.
 Little Turtle finds tracks and follows them.
-Soon Little Turtle is lost and can not get back to the river.
+Soon Little Turtle is lost and cannot get back to the river.
 Little Turtle starts to cry.

 Mr. Coyote hears Little Turtle and finds him.
 Mr. Coyote asks Little Turtle what he is singing.
 Little Turtle says, “I am not singing.”